Gentlemen Pioneers : &SONS Clothing

 &SONS has built up a strong connection with motorcycle culture, was that always planned?

 I don’t think anything has been planned.
-That’s been part of the beauty with this brand.
+That’s been part of the beauty of this brand.
 We’ve made decisions based on what we want to see and how we want customers to feel when they engage with us.

 I ride a custom bike and both Phil and I love that scene so there was a natural association.